kalabox/kalabox-app-pantheon/README.md

 Development Releases
 --------------------

+**Not For General Use**
+These builds are intended primarily for developers working on Kalabox and those who are experienced enough with the Kalabox framework and want to test apps before they are released.
+Most users won't be interested.

 We produce development releases for every commit merged into our `v0.13` branch. **These releases are not officially supported** but we have made them available to intrepid users who want to try the bleeding edge or are interested in trying out a recent bug fix before an official release is rolled.

   * **Windows** - [http://apps.kalabox.io/kalabox-app-pantheon-latest.zip](http://apps.kalabox.io/kalabox-app-pantheon-latest.zip)